-- i.
-The rationale and a detailed explanation of the closure - ii.
-A transition plan for the students in the ECPP - iii.
-A communication plans for all students and their parents/guardians - iv.
-Plans for the educational staff re-assignment
+- the rationale and a detailed explanation of the closure - a transition plan for the students in the ECPP - a communication plan(s) for all students and their parents/guardians - plans for the educational staff re-assignment

-In situations where a program closure results in the board losing a liaison/administrator position (e.g. moving from 16 FTE teachers to 15 FTE teachers), the Ministry will continue to fund the liaison/administrator position until the end of the school year.
-The board will not be funded in the following year unless it has the qualifying number of teachers (i.e. 16 per liaison/administrator).
+In situations where a program closure results in the school board losing a liaison/administrator position (e.g., moving from 16 FTE teachers to 15 FTE teachers), the ministry will continue to fund the liaison/administrator position until the end of the school year.
+The school board will not be funded in the following year unless it has the qualifying number of teachers (i.e., 16 per liaison/administrator).

-In the case of Program Changes after Approval including Requests for Reallocation, information on the originally approved ECPP and the proposed re-allocated ECPP must be provided.
+In the case of Program Changes after Approval including Requests for Reallocation, information on the originally approved ECPP and the proposed reallocated ECPP must be provided.
 Information to be provided includes:

-- i.
-Program information (e.g. board name, partnering ECPP Facility and site location, panel, treatment focus, geographical area that was/will be served, pupil-teacher ratio) - ii.
-Demand for program (including # of students to be served and panel) - iii.
-Communication plan to /parents/guardians and children and youth - iv.
-Transition plan for students in the ECPP - v.
-Plan for teacher/educational assistant re-assignment - vi.
-The rationale and a detailed explanation of the change and reallocation request
+- program information (e.g., board name, partnering ECPP Facility and site location, panel, treatment focus, geographical area that was/will be served, pupil-teacher ratio) - demand for program (including # of students to be served and panel) - communication plan to /parents/guardians and students - transition plan for students in the ECPP - plan for teacher/educational assistant re-assignment - the rationale and a detailed explanation of the change and reallocation request

 Once the regional office reviews the form and is satisfied, it will be submitted to the Special Education/Success for All Branch for consideration and approval.

 Additional information may be required prior to final approval.

-For re-allocation of funds, if the Ministry approves the re-allocation, an amended Application Form for Education Programs: Education and Community Partnership Program (ECPP) Facilities will be required.
-Subsequent Program Renewal Applications to the Ministry should include an updated Application Form, which reflects any approved changes made to the program.
+For re-allocation of funds, if the ministry approves the re-allocation, an amended Application Form for Education Programs: Education and Community Partnership Program (ECPP) Facilities will be required.
+Subsequent Program Renewal Applications to the ministry should include an updated Application Form, which reflects any approved changes made to the program.